Meet Our CCCF Team

 Connie Callahan has a B.Sc. in Chemical Engineering with a minor in Materials Science and Engineering from the University of Arizona and an MBA from Eller College of Management.
 With over 16 years in the mining industry, she is currently the Chief Metallurgist at Climax Mine.
 Growing up in 4-H, Connie has a passion for community and youth development and a love for animals.
 She enjoys the great outdoors, horseback riding, hiking, and is learning to paddle board.
 Connie resides in Buena Vista.

 Christy is currently the Assistant City Administrator for the City of Salida.
 Previous roles with Colorado Department of Local Affairs (DOLA) included serving as the South Central Colorado Regional Manager and working on Rural Economic and Community Development.
 She is also on the faculties of the University of Colorado and Adams State University.
-Christy is chairing CCCFs Nonprofit Capacity Committee.
+Christy is chairing CCCFs Community Empowerment Committee.

 Moe Leneweaver